openego/eDisGo/doc/usage_details.rst

 		    timeseries_generation_dispatchable=feedin_dispatchable,
 		    timeseries_load=load)

-EDisGo also offers methods to generate load and feed-in time series.
-See :class:`~.grid.network.EDisGo` for more information on which options to choose from and what other data can be provided.
+EDisGo also offers methods to generate load time series and feed-in time series for fluctuating generators (see last :ref:`edisgo-mwe`).
+See :class:`~.grid.network.EDisGo` for
+more information on which options to choose from and what other data can be provided.

 All data is stored in the class :class:`~.grid.network.Network`.
 The network class serves as an overall